Home / Focused Guides / All Kinds of Kids Guide / Women We Admire: Aimee Rubin of Game On State

 Aimee hit a breaking point of sorts.
 “How am I going to fix this?” she thought.
 “I can help all these other people, but how do I help my own child?”

-Customized and Supported Employment
+Customized and Supported Main Line Employment

 Aimee spent many hours of many days on the phone trying to get services for her son and trying to figure out “what form or what department to get this or that?”

 Eventually she found her way through the maze and discovered the Community Integrated Services (CIS) of Delaware County.
 This organization places individuals with disabilities in jobs using a customized and supported employment program.
-Aimee explains the program this way: “local businesses can partner with CIS and customize a job for individuals with disabilities, so that they can be successful.”

-Aimee was incredibly grateful to have found this program for her child, but wondered, “What do people do who don’t have someone like me to find the answers for them?
+Aimee was incredibly grateful to have found this program for her son, but wondered, “What do people do who don’t have someone like me to find the answers for them?
 What happens to these other people?”

 She realized that there was “this whole population out there that needed help” and that wasn’t acceptable to her.